Marco Berlinguer

 Bio

-"I was born and live in Rome.
+"I was born in Rome, Italy, in 1963.
 I have a degree in Philosophy.
+I worked as a researcher and journalist in various organizations.

-I have been working as journalist and researcher at different organizations.
-At the end of the 90s I was for two years coordinator of the Office for the Program and of the Scientific Committee for the Party of the Communist Refoundation (PRC) in Italy.
-From 2001 I have been the director of Transform!
-Italia (www.transform.it) – an autonomous center of political research - and in 2002 I helped to found Transform!
-Europe (www.transform-network.org), a network of foundations, institutes of research and magazine connected with the political left in Europe.
-(This recently became the political foundation of the European Left Party).
-Since the 2006 I have taken on the new new responsibility of coordinating “Lavoro in Movimento” (www.lavoroinmovimento.it) on behalf of the Italian union CGIL, of its foundation Di Vittorio and of several other structures of the union.
-It works developing the relationship between the social movements and the trade unions.
+Sincee late 90s I have been coordinator and director of centers of research for several years.
+First, for two years I was coordinator of the Programme Office and the Scientific Committee of the Communist Refoundation Party (PRC) in Italy.
+Between 2001-2011 I found and been director of Transform!
+Italy - an independent center for policy research and contributed to the foundation of Transform!
+Europe, a network of foundations, research institutes and journals connected to the political left in Europe.
+The latter was converted in 2006 into the political foundation of the European Left Party.
+Between 2006-2011 I cooridnated "Lavoro in Movimento" on behalf of the Italian trade union CGIL, its foundation Di Vittorio and several other structures of the union, working on the development of relations between social movements and trade unions.
+In 2011 this network - in collaboration with 20 other organizations, including the European Trade Union Confederation (ETUC) - founded the Joint Social Conference to create a European annual meeting of coordination and cooperation between trade unions and social movements.

-In recent years, I have been part of the organization of the processes of the World Social Forum (WSF) and of the European Social Forum (ESF).
-For several years I have represented Transform!
-Europe on the International Council of the WSF and I have been active regularly in the European Assembly responsible of the organization of the ESF.
-I also have contributed to the foundation of other European and International networks, like Euromovements; Eurotopia; The Network of the Charter for Another Europe, Networked Politics, Labor and Globalization."
+In the past decade, I also have been part of the organization of the World Social Forum Process (WSF) and the European Social Forum (ESF).
+For many years I have been a representative of Transform!
+Europe in the International Council of the WSF and have been active in the European Assembly responsible for the organization of the ESF.
+At the same time I have contributed to the founding of other European and international networks, as Euromovements; Eurotopia, The Network of the Charter for Another Europe, Networked Politics, Labor and Globalization.

 Publications